Abdalaziz-Badawi/Writers/README.md

 ## Platforms

 ### Desktop
-main running enviroment for the application
+main running environment for the application

 1. **Windows**:
    - Download the installer from [MyApp Windows Installer](#).